Form Designer

 Width: Resizes the control relative to where it is.
 For example, setting the slider to half way makes the control half the width of the form.

 Name: Unique identifier for a control.
+Gets automatically set when editing the label.

 Label: The visible name for a control.
 Can be formatted with markup.